slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Treating a person to a meal never fails, and is so easy to do.
 It’s powerful with old friends and a great way to make new friends." (...)
 "Compliment people behind their back.
 It’ll come back to you."
 -- Kevin Kelly*

+> *"If you don’t care to be liked, they can’t touch you."
+-- Naval Ravikant*

 ### On deceiving